 GParted (GNOME Partition Editor) is one of the most well-known GUI partition managing tools in Linux.
 It’s a free, open-source utility like every other widely used Linux app.
 The user interface is straightforward and gets the job done.

-GParted is written in C++ and being a tool with a GUI, it’s rather easy to use for anyone.
-The app can be installed on most popular Linux distros.
-It’s available to download on the distro’s software center.
+GParted is written in C++, and being a tool with a GUI, it’s relatively easy to use for anyone.
+The users can install the app on the most popular Linux distros by using the distro’s software center.

 Launch GParted and enter the root password (your password, in most cases) when asked.
 It will take a few seconds to load up all the necessary information about the mounted or unmounted disks and partitions.

 Select the disk you want to partition from the drop-down menu in the top-right.

 If you see a lock icon next to a disk partition, the partition is currently mounted and cannot be resized, deleted, or anything else.
 To unmount it, right-click on it and select “Unmount.”
 The lock should then disappear, allowing you to modify the partition.

 However, if you see an error like “Couldn’t unmount … target is busy,” it might be because it’s a live partition that your OS is installed on.
 Of course, this won’t be a problem with a Live USB.